mxmlnkn/ratarmount/benchmarks/BENCHMARKS.md

 ![Speedup ratarmount -P 24 over -P 1 for bz2 backend](plots/parallel-bz2-ratarmount-comparison.png)

 When using all 24 logical cores for the parallel bz2 decoder in `indexed_bzip2`, the speedup tops out at roughly 12, which seems to coincide with my physical cores.
-However, with only `-P 12`, the speedup will be much smaller than 12!
-The latter is not shown here but was observed manually.

 In general, the parallelization is quite trivial over the bz2 blocks but there might be issues reducing the parallel efficiency like I/O access becoming more random instead of sequential or caches being thrashed.